 In 2012 the Lu Rees Archives became an incorporated body.
 Its focus turned to a more strategic role in the field of Australian Children’s Literature.
 It is now known as the National Centre for Australian Children’s Literature or NCACL.

 The NCACL’s mission is to collect, document and preserve Australian children books and literature.
 It aims to share the collection with all Australians through outreach activities.
 In order to reach national and international audiences, resources are available online.
+Its Objects are specifically outlined.

 Research support is provided by NCACL’s specialist volunteers and is also available to researchers worldwide.
 Such expertise enables the NCACL to offer a high level of service to all clients.
 The NCACL uses social media, Twitter , Facebook and YouTube to highlight collection and to engage in debate about the richness of Australian Children’s Literature and Australian Children’s Book Publishers.
+A newsletter is also produced which keeps readers informed of National Centre activities.